rabbidave/StoopKid-Event-Driven-Input-Monitoring-for-Language-Models/README.md

 ## Stoop Kid: Event Driven Input Monitoring for Language Models

-### A set serverless functions designed to assisnt in the monitoring of inputs to languagement models, including routine and specific inspection of the message queue, and event-driven triggering of more complex metric calculation based on configurable condidtions
+### A set serverless functions designed to assist in the monitoring of inputs to languagement models, including routine and specific inspection of the message queue, and event-driven triggering of more complex metric calculation based on configurable condidtions

 #
 Rationale: